Observation of electroweak production of two jets and a $Z$-boson pair: Event selection

-After selection, the resulting observed and expected yields are listed in Table~\ref{tab:yield_prefit}, where in total 127 (82) data events are selected in the \lllljj (\llvvjj) channel.
-The expected event yields from each process are summed together and the interference effects between the EW and QCD processes are taken as an additional uncertainty in the EW $ZZjj$ predictions.
+After selection, the resulting observed and expected yields are listed in Table~\ref{tab:yield_prefit}, where in total 127 and 82 data events are selected in the \lllljj~and \llvvjj~channels, respectively.
 Several control regions (CRs), defined with dedicated selections optimised to enhance the fractions of background events, are defined to constrain the contributions from the various background processes.
 The kinematic distributions from both channels, including the \mjj spectra in the \lllljj SR, QCD $ZZjj$ CR and \llvvjj SR, as well as the invariant mass of the four-lepton system ($m_{ZZ}$) in the \lllljj SR, are presented in Figure~\ref{fig:kine}.
 The background estimates, dedicated CRs and various sources of experimental and theoretical uncertainties are discussed in the following two sections.

 The number of events in data is found to be consistent with the SM prediction including the EW $ZZjj$ contribution.